 When scientists investigate God’s creation, they find that humans appear very late in the history of life.
 The fossil record shows that many creatures died long before humans appeared.
 In fact, many entire species went extinct millions of years ago (the dinosaurs are the most famous example), long before humans lived or sinned.

 Yet God’s revelation in Scripture paints a different picture.
-Several key Scripture passages teach that death is a consequence of sin, including Genesis 2:16-17, Genesis 3:19 and 22, Romans 5:12-21, and 1 Corinthians 15.
+Several key Scripture passages teach that death is a consequence of sin, including Genesis 2:16–17, Genesis 3:19 and 22, Romans 5:12–21, and 1 Corinthians 15.
 How should we think about these passages in light of the scientific evidence?
 Could animals have died before human sin?
 Does “death” in these passages refer to physical death, or spiritual death, or sometimes one and sometimes the other?
 To ponder these questions, we need to consider God’s revelation in Scripture and God’s revelation in nature.
-The scientific evidence is discussed in other Questions, as are the topics of the fall and sin (see sidebars).
+The scientific evidence is discussed in other Questions, and we have many articles on the fall and sin.
 Here we consider what Scripture says about death and how the two revelations might be reconciled.